Caesars Sportsbook Promo Code ROTO1000 - Get $1000 Bonus for Mets-Braves, MLB Odds & More

-The NL wild card race heats up tonight as the New York Mets and Atlanta Braves open a crucial three-game series in Atlanta.
+The race for the final wild card spots stays hot tonight as the Mets, Braves and Diamondbacks in the NL, and the Royals, Tigers and Twins in the AL, battle for the postseason.
 Use the Caesars Sportsbook promo code ROTO1000 to open an account and you can go to bat with a $1,000 first-bet offer.
 If your opening wager settles as a loss, you will receive a matching bonus bet as a refund, up to $1000.

-One of the top sportsbook promos, the Caesars Sportsbook promo offer is a generous sports betting bonus that gives you up to $1000 in first-protection.
+One of the top sportsbook promos, the Caesars Sportsbook promo offer is a generous sports betting bonus that gives you up to $1000 in first-bet protection.

 Use it to make bets on World Series odds as the regular season comes to a conclusion this Sunday.
 Click any "BET NOW" link to get started using Caesars Sportsbook promo code ROTO1000 and stake your claim to a $1,000 first-bet offer from one of America's favorite MLB betting sites.

-Caesars Promo Code ROTO1000 Gets You $1000 Bonus for Tuesday MLB Odds
+Caesars Promo Code ROTO1000 - Get $1000 Bonus for Wednesday MLB Odds

 |🎁 Caesars Sportsbook Promo Code